 How To Prepare For A Winter Storm

 There are a lot of insurance options out there, so it’s a good idea to do an at-least annual review of your various insurance policies so that you always know exactly what is covered.
 If you need to adjust coverage to account for any additional home renovations or other changes since you first got a policy, contact your insurance company proactively to make sure your home stays properly covered.

 Keep Your Documents In A Safe Place

 You never know when having quick and easy access to information like your insurance policies, home warranty, emergency contact numbers, medical records, and other vital documents might help you.
-Here are some recommendations from FEMA to help you get organized before an emergency.
+Here are some recommendations from Ready.gov to help you get organized before an emergency.

 Pre-Check Your Property For Hazards

 If you are able to safely do so before winter weather hits, look around your property for trees and other structures that could pose a potential threat during storms.
-High winds, ice, snow, and hail all have the potential to wreak havoc on a dead tree, as they can be prone to collapsing under the weight of snow or ice and, as a result, could cause damage your home, car, or fencing in your yard.
+High winds, ice, snow, and hail all have the potential to wreak havoc on a dead tree, as they can be prone to collapsing under the weight of snow or ice and, as a result, could cause damage to your home, car, or fencing in your yard.

 Know the Risks Of Winter Weather